jpfluger/examples/ubuntu-14.04/temporary-networks.md

 ## IP Interface Nonpersistent

 Add an IP address to an interface that does not have an IP address.
-If multiple IPs are to be assigned to a single interface, then use network aliases (descrbed below).
+If multiple IPs are to be assigned to a single interface, then use network aliases (described in the **next** section).

 ```bash
 $ sudo ip addr add 192.168.1.10/24 netmask 255.255.255.0 dev eth0